manvendra22/address-book/README.md

 ### Roadmap:

 - [x] Implement search functionality
-- [ ] Add validations, add more fields
+- [x] Add validations, add more fields
-- [ ] Make mobile design more native
 - [x] Use PouchDb to persist the state in local storage
 - [ ] Sync PouchDB to cloud database (CouchDB)
 - [ ] Make the app work offline (PWA)